lscalese/isc-rest-json-filter/README.md

 You can filter a nested object using ?flds=field1,field2[nestedProperty1,nestedProperty2],field3,...
 Multiple nested level is supported ?flds=field1,field2[nestedProperty1[level2],nestedProperty2],field3,...

+In addition to that, you can also provide a basic search for your services wich return a json array.
+No additional SQL is needed.
+Let's use **%DocDB.Database** and the *restriction predicate syntax* :  [["property","value","operator"],["property2","value2","operator2"]]
+Client app can be use the server-side json search with the argument searchCriteria.
+Example : &searchCriteria=[["age",22,"="],["index",2,">"]]

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.